 - Current TMCC Nursing faculty.

 - Preferred: Experience in Certified Nursing Assistant coordination and/or experience in Clinical Lab Specialist coordination.

 This assignment is a 6-credit release or stipend per semester (Fall and Spring Semesters).

-The Sciences Division Dean will notify applicants of the hiring decision on or before May 17, 2019.
+The Life Sciences, Allied Health & Public Safety Division Dean will notify applicants of the hiring decision on or before May 17, 2021.